JavLuv/JavLuv/README.md

 ## Additional Information

-If you want more information about all the features of JavLuv in detail, you can learn about all it on the [JavLuv Wiki](https://github.com/JavLuv/JavLuv/wiki).
+If you want more information about all the features of JavLuv in greater detail, you can visit the [JavLuv Wiki](https://github.com/JavLuv/JavLuv/wiki).